getappmap/vscode-appland/README.md

 # AppMap for Visual Studio Code

-Generate accurate application code architecture visuals in under 2 minutes from start to finish with AppMap.
-AppMap automatically records software behavior from executing functional test cases.
-Now you can have automatically generated white-board style diagrams right in your IDE without any effort.
-AppMap helps developers
+Generate accurate software design diagrams with AppMap.
+In less than 2 minutes you can go from installing this extension to viewing diagrams in your IDE, because AppMap creates diagrams automatically by executing functional test cases.
+AppMap helps you:

 - Onboard to code architecture, with no extra work for the team
 - Conduct code and design reviews using live and accurate data